isomerpages/moe-ast-moehc/_school-histories/Schools/May Primary School.md

 In 1988, the school attained third place in the Schools’ (Junior) Category of the “Sing Singapore” National Community Singing Competition.

-In December 1998, Cambridge Primary School was merged with May Primary School.
+In December 1998, Cambridge Primary&nbsp;School was merged with May Primary School.

 In 2002, May Primary School merged with Boon Keng Primary School to become Farrer Park Primary School.